 Tips for visiting Maastricht during the Christmas season

 We found a one-day round-trip ticket with NS thanks to a sale, which made it possible to get from Holland to Maastricht for only fifteen euros, including

 If you have the chance, I’d recommend ensuring that you have at least a day to explore Maastricht beyond the market.
 On almost every trip to Maastricht, I visit Selexyz, a beautiful church in a 14th-century church.
-This stunning church is a great place to pick up bookish gifts.
+This stunning church is a great place to pick up books and other gifts.

 75% of accommodations in Maastricht were booked by early September for the weekends in December.
-That’s absolutely insane.
-As a result, you’ll need to book your hotel ASAP or hope that someone cancels last minute…
+This Christmas market is a local favorite and people come from all over the Netherlands for it (along with seeing André Rieu live [more about this later!]).
+As a result, you’ll need to book your hotel early or hope that someone cancels last minute…

 Where to stay in M

 If you can stay in the city center, you’ll save yourself a lot of hassle in terms of the buses.
 (If you’re not living in the Netherlands, you won’t probably own an OVchipkaart.)
 A well-located boutique hotel in the city center recommended by a friend is the Dutch Maastricht located in the trendy Wyck neighborhood if you’re looking for a cozy boutique hotel with a good location.

 We stayed at the affordable B&B Desiree about fifteen minutes outside of the city center by bus.
 It was only 99 euros for a clean cozy room, which included a nice breakfast.
 If you’re planning to visit Maastricht for the Christmas market, the early bird gets the worm…

 I’d say that the Magical Maastricht Christmas market was closer to a winter carnival.
 There were some stalls,